WASH grand opening June 19 at Huntington Mall

-HUNTINGTON, W.Va.
-(WSAZ) -- A few months ago, Studio 3 spoke with the Huntington Mall about their Small Shop Showdown.
+A few months ago, Studio 3 spoke with the Huntington Mall about their Small Shop Showdown.
 It was a competition for anyone to pitch their business plans for the chance to win six months of free rent inside the mall.

 That lucky winner was WASH.